RCHG/rchg.github.io/_posts/2015-10-23-LinearAlgebraComputing.md

 ### Introduction

-This post is dedicated to several linear algebra properties that are relevant for scientific programming.
+This post just remember several linear algebra properties that are relevant for scientific programming.

 ### Reducible Matrix